rpeszek/my-blogs/posts/2022-01-03-ts-types-part3.md

 I expect that to become a seasoned TS developer, one needs to remember a big dictionary of idiosyncratic compiler behaviors.
 [_add_blank_target Common Bugs that aren't bugs](https://github.com/Microsoft/TypeScript/wiki/FAQ#common-bugs-that-arent-bugs)
-is, I think, just a warm up page.
+is, I think, just a warm up reading to achieve such mastery.
 Were you surprised about the gotchas we have uncovered in [_add_blank_target Part 1](2021-12-12-ts-types-part1.html)?
 Is the above [overlap issue](#semantics-rejected-overlap) a well known problem[^ticket]?
-Call me weird, but I would rather be learning PLT or Type Theory than these idiosyncrasies.
+Call me weird, but I would rather be learning PLT or Type Theory than these gotchas.

 [^ticket]: See [_add_blank_target #27910](https://github.com/microsoft/TypeScript/issues/27910)
 I created [_add_blank_target #48628](https://github.com/microsoft/TypeScript/issues/48628) which